google/closure-templates/documentation/reference/print-directives.md

 character, and "l" is half that.
 It's better to use CSS size constraints and `text-overflow: ellipsis` when possible.

-Furthermore, this print directive is no unicode sensitive so special characters like emojis which are encoded using multiple UTF-16 code points, can be corrupted when truncated.
+Furthermore, this print directive is not unicode sensitive so special characters like emojis which are encoded using multiple UTF-16 code points, can be corrupted when truncated.